 DCA experienced severe budget cuts between FY09 and FY12.
-The budget reductions not only occurred at the General Fund level, with the agency receiving a more than \$1.6 million base appropriations cut from FY09-FY12, but other funds have decreased as well.
-The industries regulated by the Department have been affected by the economic downturn; thus licensee numbers sharply declined.
-While the Legislature sets the amount of Other Funds the agency can maintain, there is no guarantee such funds will actually be received, leaving DCA vulnerable when our mission has taken on even more importance as an unprecedented number of consumers have lost their jobs and/or are financially distressed.
+The budget reductions not only occurred at the General Fund level, with the agency receiving a more than \$1.6 million base appropriations cut from FY09-FY12, but other funds decreased as well.
+The industries regulated by the Department were affected by the economic downturn; thus certain licensee numbers sharply declined.
+While the Legislature sets the amount of Other Funds the agency can maintain, there is no guarantee such funds will actually be received.